 Today, the chronic disease policies in our state are very piecemeal and disjointed, consisting of various individual program-based policies rather than wellness promotion policies.
-In order to maximize impact, CDPHP sees the need to conduct a comprehensive analysis of current policies, then streamline and align them to the wellness promotion focus.
+In order to maximize impact, Chronic Disease Prevention and Health Promotion (CDPHP) sees the need to conduct a comprehensive analysis of current policies, then streamline and align them with a wellness promotion focus.

-CDPHP staff and partners are at varying degrees of capability with regard to implementing and communicating policy and understanding how to work with Medicaid and other programs.
-In addition, among our partners, there is misinformation on CDPHP's role in policy work.
+Chronic Disease Prevention and Health Promotion (CDPHP) staff and partners are at varying degrees of capability with regard to implementing and communicating policy and understanding how to work with Medicaid and other programs.
+In addition, among our partners, there is misinformation regarding CDPHP's role in policy work.
 Partner expectations are higher than reality.
-To address these challenges, there is value in CDPHP developing standardized tools to support the CWCD Advisory Board and partner capacity to reach out to decision makers.
+To address these challenges, there is value in CDPHP developing standardized tools to support the Advisory Council on the State Program for Wellness and the Prevention of Chronic Disease and partner capacity to reach out to decision makers.

 What We Are Doing (Objectives) Where Are We Today?
-(2022) The Impact We Are Seeking (2027) How We Will Do It (Initiatives) Objective #1 Current policies are siloed and not utilized to the fullest.
+(2022) The Impact We Are Seeking (2027) How We Will Do It (Initiatives) Objective #1 Maximize impact of evidence-based wellness policies.
+Current policies are siloed and not utilized to the fullest.
 We have poorly written policies that are difficult to implement.
 We have staff to conduct effective policy, but not systematic.
 Completed toolkit that systematically identifies approaches to implementing and communicating policy.
 1. Conduct analysis of current statewide wellness policies.
 Analysis includes research of what other states are doing regarding evidence-based polices that we may want to mimic or adapt.
 2. Develop toolkit.
 Develop a toolkit that details roles, strategies for conducting policy work at multiple levels, tools and templates to support policy work, and assists partners in improving capacity to leverage advocacy.
-3. Improve capacity to leverage partners to conduct policy, systems, and environmental change work.
-This initiative includes: Partner education on how to better leverage PSE.
-Mobilization of CWCD's ability to conduct PSE work.
-Continued technical assistance to partners in conducting PSE work.
+3. Improve capacity to leverage partners to conduct policy, systems, and environmental change work. • This initiative includes: • Partner education on how to better leverage PSE. • Mobilization of CWCD's ability to conduct PSE work. • Continued technical assistance to partners in conducting PSE work.

-Measures Data Source Data Owner 2021 Actual 2023 Target 2027 Target Number of states whose wellness policies have been analyzed CDPHP Section CDPHP Section N/A Number of policy toolkits developed CDPHP Section CDPHP Section N/A Percent of CDPHP partners who indicate that the policy toolkit is being referenced and used as they conduct their policy work Partner survey CDPHP Section N/A 25 70 Percent of CDPHP partners who report an increased confidence in their ability to conduct PSE work Partner survey CDPHP Section N/A 25 70
+Measures Data Source Data Owner 2021 Actual 2023 Target 2027 Target Number of states whose wellness policies have been analyzed CDPHP Section CDPHP Section N/A TBD TBD Number of policy toolkits developed CDPHP Section CDPHP Section N/A 1 1 Percent of CDPHP partners who indicate that the policy toolkit is being referenced and used as they conduct their policy work Partner survey CDPHP Section N/A 25 70 Percent of CDPHP partners who report an increased confidence in their ability to conduct PSE work Partner survey CDPHP Section N/A 25 70 Number of states whose wellness policies have been analyzed CDPHP Section CDPHP Section N/A TBD TBD Number of policy toolkits developed CDPHP Section CDPHP Section N/A 1 1